ggamer5555/PineScriptV6-trend-following-strategy-example/README.md

 4. Save the script.
 5. Add it to a chart.
 6. Open the strategy settings and adjust the inputs for your market and timeframe.
-7. Review the Strategy Tester results.
-8. Forward-test before considering live use.

 ## Suggested Backtesting Workflow